(a SKOR bik AS id)

 There are no dosage adjustments provided in the manufacturer's labeling.
 Based on the pharmacokinetics of ascorbic acid, a water-soluble vitamin, a dosage adjustment does not seem necessary.

-Prior to IV administration, dilute in a large volume parenteral solution (eg, NS, glucose).
+Prior to IV administration, dilute in a large volume parenteral solution (eg, NS, D%W).
 Note: Pressure may develop in the vial during storage.

 Oral administration is preferred unless malabsorption is suspected.
 IM administration is preferred when the parenteral route is required.
 Oral products may be administered with food.